 Horizons and resources

 When examining transfer, it is important to add time to the analysis.
 As Schedler and Santiso (1998: 5) noted, despite the fact that time ‘in its manifold manifestations represents a pervasive factor in political life…as a rule, reflections on politics and time have remained unsystematic, implicit, and disperse, and our theoretical insights, conceptual tools, and empirical knowledge have remained severely limited.
 More recently, Pollitt (2008: 11) stressed that ‘time is a vital, pervasive, but frequently neglected dimension in contemporary public policymaking’.
-When studies integrate time it tends to be as a horizon or a resource.
-As a ‘horizon’ time involves the examination of how the potential future, the known past, or the present configuration of actors, discourses and institutions impact the policy process.
-As a ‘resource’ time is seen as a ‘scarce and nonrenewable, a limited measurable quantity to be allocated through timetables that determine the duration, the tempo, the timing, the sequence, and the periodicity of actions and events’ (Schedler and Santiso 1998: 6; see also Schmitter and Santiso 1998).
+When studies integrate time, it tends to be as a horizon or a resource.
+As a ‘horizon’, time involves the examination of how the potential future, the known past, or the present configuration of actors, discourses and institutions impact the policy process.
+As a ‘resource’, time is seen as ‘scarce and nonrenewable, a limited measurable quantity to be allocated through timetables that determine the duration, the tempo, the timing, the sequence, and the periodicity of actions and events’ (Schedler and Santiso 1998: 6; see also Schmitter and Santiso 1998).
 In fact, the ‘Mere passage of time, leaves its own imprint on certain structures and processes’ (Schedler and Santiso 1998: 13, emphasis in the original).

 Clearly, the ‘present’ time matters, if for no other reason that it points to the configuration of actors and institutions involved in the transfer and policymaking processes.
 It also highlights what constraints agents of transfer face when engaged in the transfer/policymaking processes and the types of paradigms that are structuring the overall transfer discourse (Dolowitz et al. 2019).
-Seeing time as a horizon also helps explain when and why different agents can enter/leave the transfer process or stay active throughout the transfer/policymaking process (i.e. why can they guide a solution through to its final implementation?).
+Seeing time as a horizon also helps explain when and why different agents can enter/leave the transfer process or stay active throughout the transfer/policymaking process, and why can they guide a solution through to its final implementation.

 Timescapes

 The literature associated with timescapes offers another view of time.
 Here political time stands out as particularly useful for helping to explain why a given agent is able to take advantage of (or is restricted by) ‘windows’ and ‘opportunities’ that emerge in different political cycles.
 For instance, electoral cycles speed-up and/or slow-down efforts to engage in transfer.
-The configuration of governing parties, the ideas receiving attention, and, whose issues are accepted for action are subject to alteration as a result of electoral outcomes.
+The configuration of governing parties, the ideas receiving attention, and, whose issues are accepted for action are subject to alteration as a result of electoral outcomes (see Kostka and Zhang 2018).
 Political time brings about regular events that impact power relations, politics and the realms of acceptable (e.g. annual meetings of global leaders).
 Any of these events can potentially structure the transfer process and shape who is present in the transfer process (Bulmer 2009; Goetz and Mayer-Sahling 2009; Mayer-Sahling and Goetz 2009; Pierson 2004).

 Time, timing, tempo